 You must have seen endless Ramen Challenge videos on YouTube, and chances are, you must have tried them out yourself too.

-Ramen is popular throughout Japan, with each region specializing in its particular variety and flavor.
+Ramen noodles is popular throughout Japan, with each region specializing in its particular variety and flavor.
 A bowl of ramen noodles with a side dish of fried rice makes a complete lunch.

 Authentic Ramen noodles are typically wheat-based and are darker yellow as compared to store-bought ramen noodles.
 Also, the legitimate ramen is so much tastier than our store-bought ones.